GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-chatui.md

 When possible SDK displays thumbnails for image files.
 Mime type icons are displayed for other files at `MessageListView` as attachments icons and at files gallery screen.
 By default SDK provides built-in MIME type icons for the most popular file types, and displays a generic file icon for others.

-In order to customize them all you need to to is override `ChatUI.mimeTypeIconProvider` in the following way:
+In order to customize MIME icons, you need to override `ChatUI.mimeTypeIconProvider` in the following way:

 ```kotlin
 ChatUI.mimeTypeIconProvider = MimeTypeIconProvider { mimeType ->